Trusted Origins for iFrame embedding

 Click the iFrame embedding link displayed in the warning message in the Admin Console.

-Go to Customizations > Other > iFrame Embedding, and uncheck Allow iFrame embedding.
+Or, go to Customizations > Other > iFrame Embedding, and uncheck Enable iFrame embedding.

 Back in the Add Origin dialog, click Save.